-10 Money Saving Cleaning Hacks To Hinch Your Home For LessDisclosure: This post contains affiliate links & I may earn commission if you make a purchase.
+10 Money Saving Cleaning Hacks To Hinch Your Home For LessDisclosure: This site contains affiliate links & commission may be earned from purchases.
 As an Amazon Associate I earn from qualifying purchases.

 So you've heard of cleaning guru Mrs Hinch?
 Well, we can't get enough of her amazing cleaning tips, and we all want a home just as stunning.
 We have taken 10 of the best cleaning tips and made them super savvy.

 The thing with cleaning is it's a never-ending cycle, as soon as you clean, someone is behind you making a mess, or the dust is settling back down which is why it's hard to have a fabulously clean house without breaking the bank.

 Saving money is our top priority, so here's 10 amazing Money Saving Cleaning Hacks to help you you have a sparkling house with an affordable price tag.

 1 - Keep Old Electric Tooth Brushes

 The best way to get into all those awkward nooks and crannies is to use an electric toothbrush.
 You obviously won't want to go and buy a new one solely for the purpose of cleaning, but you can easily get your hands on one by asking friends and family to donate you any they might be throwing out (be sure to bleach them first) or use any old ones that have come to the end of their shelf life.
 You can also buy battery-operated ones for around £3.99 in any B&Ms or Home Bargains stores.

 2 - Shop Savvy or Don't Shop at all

 Purchase all your cleaning products in budget stores such as Poundland, B&Ms and Home Bargains to save up to 70% off the usual RRP.
 It's the same branded products without the huge price tag.